Prototype Of Trump’s Wall Was Breached With A Saw, ‘NBC News’ Reports

-The government shutdown currently showing no signs of ending, and a negotiation aimed at ending the impasse quickly falling apart Wednesday when President Trump stormed out of a negotiating session with Democratic Congressional leaders.
-The president maintains that the building a wall is necessary to stop what he calls a crisis at the border.
+The government shutdown is currently showing no signs of ending, and a negotiation aimed at ending the impasse quickly fell apart Wednesday when President Trump stormed out of a negotiating session with Democratic congressional leaders.
+The president maintains that building a wall is necessary to stop what he calls a crisis at the border.

 Now, a new report has raised questions about whether the wall would accomplish all the president says it would.